-Kids are back at school, which means food packing healthy snacks and lunches.
+Kids are back at school, which means lots of attention on healthy snacks and lunches.

 Teaching kids where their food comes from- that healthy foods come from Mother Earth- is one of the best things you can do to lay a foundation for healthy eating habits for your kiddos.